History of the Town of Canandaigua

 Town of Canandaigua Cemeteries

-Academy Cemetery (South Side of Seneca Point Road at County Road #16).
+Academy Cemetery (East Side of Seneca Point Road and South of County Road #16).

-This cemetery is privately operated and well maintained.
+This cemetery was previously privately operated, but is now owned and maintained by the Town.
 There are graves of veterans of the Civil War, World War I, and World War II.
 There is a large stone at the entrance stating, "Erected by the citizens of Canandaigua under the leadership of Henry C. Beeman (1847-1927) Company C., 15th N.Y.
 Cav, 1862-1865." erected in 1923.

 Cooley Cemetery (Northeast Side of Cooley Road.
 Near intersection of Short Road)